threader/PC-Tuning/docs/post-install.md

 ## Final Thoughts & Tips

-- While gaming, consider the following:

-    - Killing **explorer.exe** after you launch your game, it uses a ton of cycles
+- Kill **explorer.exe** after you launch your game, it uses a ton of cycles

     - Use **Ctrl + Shift + Esc** to open process explorer then use **File > Run** to start the **explorer.exe** shell again

-    - Disabling idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
+- Disable idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
 After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]

     - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the Desktop for easy access.
 This way you can disable idle before launching a game & re-enable it after you close your game

 - Kill other processes that waste CPU time such as game clients

 - Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask